Last updated on February 12, 2026

 Do you think life counter apps are worth the trouble?
 What do you use to track life in your games?
 Let me know in the comments, or over on Draftsim’s Discord.

-Thanks for reading, and keep an eye on that life total!
+Thank you for reading, and keep an eye on those life totals!

 Follow Draftsim for awesome articles and set updates: